JefGrailet/WISE/v1/README.md

 ```

 ## Deployement on PlanetLab testbed

+**Remark: in late May 2020, [PlanetLab will be shut down](https://www.systemsapproach.org/blog/its-been-a-fun-ride).
+This section is therefore now outdated, but left untouched in case one would want to deploy `WISE` in an environment comparable to PlanetLab.**

 If you intent to use `WISE` from the PlanetLab testbed, here is some advice.